Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 There are also special rules in relation to linked loans.
 There can be no loans by the company to the investors or their associates which are linked to their SEIS investment.
 A linked loan would not have been made, or would not have been made on the same terms, were it not for the SEIS investment.

 The legislation stops investors who hold a substantial interest in the company (at any time from incorporation of the company to the termination date) from investing.
 A substantial interest is...

 - more than a 30% stake in the company

 - or a 51% subsidiary of the company

 - having control of the company

-An employee of the company is not allowed to invest in the SEIS scheme belonging to their employer.
-However, a director is not treated as an employee and may invest once the other conditions are met.
+An employee of the company can't invest in the SEIS scheme belonging to their employer.
+However, a director (not an "employee" in this context) may invest once the other conditions are met.